chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 Mainly two functions from the post API are employed.
 The main function needed is **writeln()** which comes with the Fusion JavaScript API.
 The second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is also the comment format understood by KINETIC-NC).

-A third function written by myself **safeStartPositionChiefenne()** is used to go to a "safe" start position.
+A third function written by myself is **safeStartPositionChiefenne()**.
+This is used to go to a "safe" start position.
 In my setups I have most of the time a situation where my workpiece coordinate system is G54.
 Further I clamp the stock so that I can safely approach the G54 origin.
 First I traverse at y=0 along the x-axis (to G54 X0), then I move along the y-axis (to G54 Y0).
 The spindel is typically left at z=0.

 ## Features